 What happens after I've completed the online enrolment ?

 Once you have successfully enrolled you will be taken to an After you have Enrolled page with more information on what to expect next and information you now have access to.
-You will also receive an email to confirm you have completed the process successfully and you will also receive an email with login network details and access to the Student Portal and Moodle within 24 hours.
+You will also receive an email to confirm you have completed the process successfully.

-I am an international student from outside the EU, how do I enrol ?
+I am an international student, how do I enrol ?

 International Office who will advise you on the process and any further queries.